AliTalabi/GTC/README.md

 **Early Development — Core Concept Not Finalized**

-This repository is currently being used to experiment with and develop the technical foundations of the game.
+This repository is currently being used to experiment with and develop the technical foundations of the game.....